About Martha

 My practice

 My choreographic practice is often rooted in the intersection of contemporary dance and visual arts.
 I have a strong interest in how choreography can converse with music, voice and score.
-My practice continues to evolve through independent creations and collaborative contexts, reflecting my sustained interest in the complexities of the lives experience in all its forms.
-My work is supported by forms of documentation, mainly visual archiving and writing practices, with an interest in leaving physical traces of art in all its forms, striking for a multifaceted creative process and an interest in multimedia approaches to art making.
+My practice continues to evolve through independent creations and collaborative contexts, reflecting my sustained interest in the complexities of the lived experience.
+My work is supported by forms of documentation, mainly visual archiving and writing practices, with an interest in leaving physical traces of art in all its forms, striving for a multifaceted creative process and an interest in multimedia approaches to art making.

-I am passionate about movement and am keen to integrate my rigours technical training into my creative works.
-Championing the bodies ability to move in any capacity is something that is at the chore of my practice.
-My formal dance training began with a heavy focus in Ballet, eventually moving to explore contemporary techniques such as Graham, Cunningham, Gaga and release.
-I have most recently performed in ‘Choreomania’ by Mette Ingvartsen, ‘Rosas Danst Rosas’ by Anne Teresa De Keersmaeker in Fracta Festival and ‘Birdwatching 4X4 by Benjamin Vandewalle at Dansand.
+I am passionate about movement and am keen to integrate my rigorous technical training into my creative works.
+Championing the bodies ability to move in any capacity is something that is at the core of my practice.
+My formal dance training began with a focus on Ballet, eventually moving to explore contemporary techniques such as Graham, Cunningham, Gaga and release.
+I have most recently performed in ‘Choreomania’ by Mette Ingvartsen, ‘Rosas Danst Rosas’ by Anne Teresa De Keersmaeker in Fracta Festival and ‘Birdwatching 4X4 by Benjamin Vandewalle at Dansand as well as in my own works and other collaborations.

 Training

-I have graduated from P.A.R.T.S (Performing Arts Research and Training Studios), Brussels, as part of Generation XIV.
+I have graduated from P.A.R.T.S (Performing Arts Research and Training Studios), Brussels, as part of Generation XIV where I obtained my bachelors in contemporary dance and performance.
 Here, my practice was shaped by intensive physical research, compositional inquiry and a deep engagement with contemporary performance making.
 My formative training took place across Wales and the UK through local grassroots provisions and later, Rambert Pre-Vocational, Ballet Cymru Associates, National Dance Company of Wales Associates, Rubicon Dance and National Youth Dance Wales.
+I am currently studying for a masters in Performance Practice at Central Saint Martins alongside my freelance practice.